ghostuser-bug/Telegram-Username-Checker/README.md

 ## Usage

-1.Clone the repository:
+1. Clone the repository:
 ```bash
 git clone https://github.com/ghostuser-bug/telegram-username-checker.git
 cd telegram-username-checker
 ```
-2.Create a file named words.txt in the same directory as the script.
+2. Create a file named words.txt in the same directory as the script.
 This file should contain a list of usernames to check, with each username on a new line.

-3.Update the script with your credentials:
+3. Update the script with your credentials:

 api_id = YOUR_API_ID  # Replace with your API ID
 api_hash = 'YOUR_API_HASH'  # Replace with your API Hash